How to Delete All Emails on iPhone/iPad in iOS 10 Mail App

 Also Read: Top 20+ iOS 10 Issues You May Meet

 You may be also confused about this iOS 10 Mail problem.
-Because you cannot 1-click delete all emails in Sent, Drafts and Inbox just like you did in iOS 9 (iOS 9 offers you an option "Trash All" to remove all emails on "Mail" app, but there is no related option in iOS 10.
-And the recently released iOS 10.2 didn’t bring the feature back).
+Because you cannot 1-click delete all emails on iPhone/iPad in Sent, Drafts and Inbox just like you did in iOS 9 (iOS 9 offers you an option "Trash All" to remove all emails on "Mail" app, but there is no related option in iOS 10.
+And the recently released iOS 10.3 didn’t bring the feature back).
 How can we easily remove all emails to free up your iPhone iPad storage after iOS 10 update?
 Below we offers you two methods.

 Now it will be a little tedious and annoying to remove all emails in Inbox, Sent and Draft on Mail app in iOS 10.
 Although the "Trash" and "Junk" folders have the "Delete All" link to help your remove all emails in 1 click, "Inbox", "Drafts" and "Sent" folder doesn’t provide your "Delete All", which means you have to select the emails one by one and then start your deleting.